ennuidev/odin-recipes/README.md

-I created a simple recipe website using only HTML.
+I created a simple recipe website using only HTML and CSS.